From the Minnesota Alumni Weekly, May 1930.

 While death certificates have been useful to me in the past (see Nephi U.S.C.
 Jensen's article for an example) I was unable to find one for Mr. Kjorlaug, that is until Chris related his findings to me.
 While I usually consider a death certificate or gravestone to be the final arbiter in name discrepancies, I can't quite wrap my head around why exactly a death certificate issued by Texas lists one set of middle names (Urdahl Shelldrup) while the Quinquennial Catalogue of the Law School of Harvard University lists them as "United States", not once but FOUR times throughout the book!
 If the "United States" listing was a mistake or error on the part of that book's compiler I have a difficult time believing that they'd do it four separate times in the same work.

 Since being told of the "Urdahl Shelldrup" middle name I've looked to see if I could find any other references to it but have come up empty.
 The FamilySearch genealogical website (which houses a number of Texas death certificates) lists "Urdahl Shelldrup" but not "United States", and Ancestry.com lists Kjorlaug by his abbreviated name "M.U.S.
 Kjorlaug" and "Melkeor Kjorlaug".
-In light of this new information I've decided to include both names in the title to Kjorlaug's article here.
+In light of this new information, I've decided to include both names in the title to Kjorlaug's article here.
 It is my sincere hope that a relative or descendant will stumble across this page and contribute whatever information they may have and hopefully someday I'll be able to get a definitive answer as to whether Kjorlaug's middle names are "United States" or "Urdahl Shelldrup".
-Either way you look at it, the man's name is still truly unusual!!
+Either way, the man's name is still truly unusual!!

-Aside from making me aware of the middle name situation, Chris also did me a great favor by locating the names of Kjorlaug's parents, siblings and burial location.....all of which were unknown to me as of the time of this article's publishing late yesterday (August 22nd.)
+Aside from making me aware of the middle name situation, Chris also did me a great favor by locating the names of Kjorlaug's parents, siblings, and burial location.....all of which were unknown to me as of the time of this article's publishing late yesterday (August 22nd.)
 I'd like to offer forth a hail and hearty thank you to Chris for his responding to the "You Can Help" segment and the time he spent doing further research in regards to Mr. Kjorlaug's life.
 Your help is most appreciated!